What are Monocytes?

 Why test monocytes?

-Testing your Monocytes is a proactive way to monitor your body's internal maintenance and repair status.
+Testing your monocytes is a proactive way to monitor your body's internal maintenance and repair status.
 It is a critical tool for health-conscious adults because monocyte levels often rise during the transition from an acute illness to the recovery phase.
-Knowing your levels allows you to understand if your immune system is successfully "cleaning up" after a stressor or if it is stuck in a state of chronic activation.
+Knowing your count helps clarify whether your immune system is actively resolving a stressor or stuck in a prolonged activation state.

 You should be extra attentive to this marker if you: